krupesh1958/rate-limit/README.md

 # Rate-Limit

-We all have basic idea about APIs but can we know about the Rate Limit.
+We all understand the basics of APIs, but what about the Rate Limit?
-APIs creation is not a big thing but the proper standard format way to create APIs Its challanging part.
+API creation is not a significant deal, but the right standard format for creating APIs It's a challenging section.

 # Prerequisites:
  1. Python